Davidstow Creamery: Structure

 It is situated at the junction of the A39 and A395 in northern Cornwall.

 Production

 It makes 45,000 tonnes of cheese a year.

 The cheese is taken from Davidstow to the national distribution centre at Nuneaton in north-east Warwickshire, where it is stored for 12 months to mature.

 Dairy Crest also had made Cathedral City at its Maelor Creamery cheese packing plant, which opened in 1976 at Marchwiel in north Wales, which was sold (with other sites that made supermarket cheese) to First Milk in 2006, then closed in 2014.
 The Maelor site was the largest cheese packer in Europe producing 80,000 tonnes per year.
 Cathedral City cheese packing moved to Nuneaton in 2009.
 Dairy Crest also had a former cheese plant at Johnstown, Carmarthenshire.

 Around 400 farmers supply milk to the site.
 Cheese made includes Cathedral City Cheddar and Davidstow Cheddar.
+It makes Cornish Cruncher and Cornish Cove for M&S.